Statement of Policy

 This policy is applicable to all mobile devices used to create, store, transmit, and access WashU protected or confidential information.

-- The Information Security Office (ISO) will conduct periodic risk assessments to establish safeguards for secure use.
-It is responsible for assessing the use of mobile computing devices and the schools and departmental processes to ensure compliance with this policy.
+- The Office of Information Security (OIS) will conduct periodic risk assessments to establish safeguards for secure use.
+It is responsible for assessing the use of mobile computing devices and the departmental/schools processes to ensure compliance with this policy.

 - WashU community must give notification to their department or school if databases, email, or other repositories containing confidential or protected information will be downloaded to the mobile devices.
 In this way, the appropriate security controls can be applied to mitigate the additional risk associated with that information.